 2.5.1 Hematological and serum data

-At the age of six weeks 24 broilers were selected randomly 4 from each treatment followed by taking blood sample from the brachial wing vein using a vacutainer tube.
+At the age of six weeks, 24 chickens were selected randomly, 4 from each treatment, followed by taking blood samples from the brachial wing vein using a vacutainer tube.
 The blood containers were inverted gently 6-10 times and placed into a rack ready for analysis.
 The analysis of hematology and serum blood parameters was done using an automatic hematology analyzer MS4s from MELET SCHLOESING Laboratories.

 2.5.2 Histomorphology parameters

-The selected broilers from each treatment were anesthetized through exsanguination and intestine was pooled to section duodenum, jejunum and ileum.
-All procedures followed the guideline for animal use in experimentation of Sokoine University of Agriculture.
-The duodenum segment was differentiated from jejunum through gizzard to bile duct, the jejunum segment was differentiated from ileum through Meckel's diverticulum and the ileum was differentiated from large intestine through ileo-cecal colonic junction.
-The tissue samples were dissected from the middle part of duodenum, jejunum and ileum followed by fixation in 10% neutral buffered formalin for 72 hours at room temperature.
-Small section (4 mm thick) of duodenum, jejunum and ileum were cut transversely and processed for histomorphometric analysis.
-The tissues were processed in ascending ethanol series concentration, cleared in chloroform and impregnated in paraffin wax.
+The selected broilers from each treatment were and the small intestine was cut to sections: duodenum, jejunum and ileum.
+All procedures followed the guidelines for animal use in experimentation of Sokoine University of Agriculture.
+The duodenum segment was differentiated from jejunum through the gizzard to the bile duct, the jejunum segment was differentiated from the ileum through Meckel's diverticulum, and the ileum was differentiated from the large intestine through the ileo-cecal colonic junction.
+The tissue samples were dissected from the middle part of the duodenum, jejunum and ileum, followed by fixation in 10% neutral buffered formalin for 72 hours at room temperature.
+Small sections (4 mm thick) of duodenum, jejunum and ileum were cut transversely and processed for histomorphometric analysis.
+The tissues were processed in an ascending ethanol series concentration, cleared in chloroform, and impregnated in paraffin wax.
 The processed tissues were embedded to form tissue blocks for sectioning.
-The tissue blocks were cut at 3μm thick (using microtome machine) to produce serial tissue sections.
-The sections were transferred into cold water then into hot water (45ºC) and then mounted on a clean microscope glass slide.
-The tissue sections were dried in hot air oven overnight.
+The tissue blocks were cut at 3μm thick (using a microtome machine) to produce serial tissue sections.
+The sections were transferred into cold water, then into hot water (45ºC), and then mounted on a clean microscope glass slide.
+The tissue sections were dried in a hot air oven overnight.

-Tissue sections were deparaffinized in xylene followed by rehydration through a descending ethanol series concentration to distilled water.
-The sections were stained in Hematoxylin for 4 minutes, washed in distilled water then differentiated in acid – alcohol and later washed again in distilled water.
-The tissues were blued in alkaline (lithium carbonate) solution and washed in distilled water.
+Tissue sections were dewaxed in xylene, followed by rehydration through a descending ethanol series concentration to distilled water.
+The sections were stained in Hematoxylin for 4 minutes, washed in distilled water, then differentiated in acid – alcohol and later washed again in distilled water.
+The tissues were blued in an alkaline (lithium carbonate) solution and washed in distilled water.
 Later, the tissues were counterstained with eosin for 5 minutes, dehydrated in methanol, cleared in xylene and mounted by microscope glass coverslip using mounting solution (dibutylphthalate polystyrene xylene, DPX).
 Stained tissues were visualized, measured and photographed on Olympus Light Microscope (Olympus Corporation, Model D21-CB, SN 0010842A2, Tokyo, Japan) equipped with an adjusted digital camera (Olympus U-TV0.5XC-3, SN OK73198, Tokyo Japan).
 All histology/histomorphometric images and measurements were made in μm, at ×40 magnification.

-Measurements of intestinal villus height, width and crypt.
 The following intestinal histomorphometric parameters were measured in all sections: villus height, villus width and crypt depth.
 These parameters were measured on well-aligned (straight) villi and corresponding crypts from each section of the intestinal segments.
 The heights of the villi were measured from their tip to the base and the widths were measured at the mid part of the villus.
 Lastly, the depth of intestinal crypts was measured as the distance from the top of villus crypt to the muscularis mucosa.

 2.6 Statistical Analysis